KiboOst/AC_MPS_Presets/README.md

 #### Usage

 Many steering wheels have rotary encoders, that can't be used in AC.
-This lua app provide support for them.
+This lua app provide support for them regarding formula 1 ERS.

 You can actually store different settings to each encoder position, and load these settings in-game.
 Here are the settings stored: